casey/just/README.md

 ### Imports

-One `justfile` can include the contents of another using an `import` statement.
+One `justfile` can include the contents of another using `import` statements.

 If you have the following `justfile`: